elbereth/DragonUnPACKer/DragonUnPACKer/docs/core/source/README.txt

-Dragon UnPACKer 5.4.0 "Degei" Source Code                       MPL open source by Alexande "Elbereth" Devilliers                                    20/11/2008
+Dragon UnPACKer 5.5.1 Beta Source Code                          MPL open source by Alexande "Elbereth" Devilliers                                    12/09/2009
 ===============================================================================

 This source code can be used and modified if following the Mozilla Public